 Where do I sign up for water service?

-Call or come into our office, located at 1037 NW Grebe Street in Seal Rock.
+Call our office at 541-563-3529.
 There is a non-refundable transfer charge due before water can be transferred into your name.

 How do I cancel water service?